 PROFESSIONAL AND REGULATORY

-There are different kinds of licensed psychotherapy professionals: MFTs, LCSWs, Psychologists, and Psychiatrists.
+There are different kinds of licensed psychotherapy professionals: MFTs, LCSWs, LPCCs, Psychologists, and Psychiatrists.
 Each have unique areas of specialization and all are trained in providing therapy.
 Each has its own professional organizations and regulatory boards.
 Check the links here to research each license type, verify licenses, and find out more.